Ayush-Bulbule/PICT-Lab/TE_Sem_II/WTL/Assignment_07/readme.md

         ?>
     ```

-5. How can we create links in PHP pages?
+5. How can we create links in PHP pages?<br/>
 Ans: We can create links in PHP pages using the following code:

     ```php